maravedi/coda-mcp/src/universal_mcp_coda/README.md

-# Coda MCP Server
+# CodaApp MCP Server

-An MCP Server for the Coda API.
+An MCP Server for the CodaApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Coda API.
+This is automatically generated from OpenAPI schema for the CodaApp API.

 | Tool | Description |